 The chalet is comfortable for two people.
 Lounge, sofa-bed, dining table, TV with built in DVD player,

-One bedroom with twin beds, ample under bed storage, drawers and hanging storage.
+One bedroom with a double bed, under bed storage, and hanging storage.

 Compact Kitchen well equipped for holiday stay.

 Crisp fresh bedding is supplied, bath mat too.
 Remember to bring your own towels.
 Heating is by portable heaters and electricity is via a £1 coin operated meter.

 The site is conveniently placed for access to quaint coves, beaches, cliff top walks, National parks and English heritage sites and an abundance of sub tropical gardens.